Kirloskar Brothers: History

 In November 1926 at the Industrial Exhibition held in Poona, KBL showcased the first diesel engine and centrifugal pump in India.
 The make of the engines were of such high quality, that a British officer asked whether they had been imported.

 After receiving his bachelor's in mechanical engineering and returning from the United States in 1927, Laxmanrao's son, Shantanu Kirloskar, started to take a more active role in Kirloskar Brothers Limited.
 He redesigned the "Kisan" into the "Kamal" sugar-crusher achieving 77% juice extraction, higher than anyone else at the Industrial Exhibition in Kolhapur.
 During the Great Depression in India, Shantanu focused on developmental work creating water pumps for the Uttar Pradesh government, and a small sugar centrifuge for farmers.
 Around the 1940s, they started a new venture in Mysore, and established Kirloskar Mysore.
 This was the first new incorporation after Kirloskar Brothers Limited, and was the precedent for the expansion that would occur under Shantanu.

+In 2025, KBL was involved in a legal dispute with Kirloskar Proprietary Ltd. (KPL) regarding the ownership and use of the “Kirloskar” trademark.
+KPL is the registered proprietor of the trademark, while KBL is a registered user under licensing arrangements within the Kirloskar group.

+In March 2025, KBL filed a trademark infringement suit against Solid State Systems Pvt.
+Ltd. before the Bengaluru Commercial Court and obtained an ex-parte injunction.
+The case was filed without the knowledge or consent of KPL, which subsequently sought to be transposed as the plaintiff.
+The court allowed the request and removed KBL as the plaintiff, holding that the registered proprietor had the legal standing to pursue the case.